jcao89757/SCINA/README.md

 signatures=preprocess.signatures('your/path/to/example_signatures.csv')
 ```
 ### Standard pre-processing workflow
 The example expression matrix we provided here is a normalized example.
 In most scenarios, users are encouraged to preprocess raw count outputs of their sequencing data.
-Considering the features of scRNA-seq data, we suggest that users may follow the pre-processing code below to achieve a best performance on their scRNA-seq raw counts.
+Considering the features of scRNA-seq data, we suggest that users may follow the pre-processing code below to achieve the best performance on their scRNA-seq raw counts.
 ```{r}
 #Install preprocessCore if required
 source("http://bioconductor.org/biocLite.R")